pslusarz/archeology3d/README.md

 This application isn't ready for others to use, but if you want to try it out, it runs on the latest JMonkey with Groovy plugin.
 I also had success running it on IntelliJ.

+Some raw results are posted here, on [ghpages](http://pslusarz.github.io/archeology3d/)

 You can find me on [+PaulSlusarz](https://plus.google.com/+PaulSlusarz/posts) and [@pslusarz](https://twitter.com/pslusarz)